-Q: Where can I find the voting results of the 2022 Annual Meeting?
+Q: Where can I find the voting results of the 2024 Annual Meeting?

-A: We will publish final voting results in our Current Report on Form 8-K, which will be filed with the U.S. Securities and Exchange Commission ("SEC") within four (4) business days of the 2023 Annual Meeting.
+A: We will publish final voting results in our Current Report on Form 8-K, which will be filed with the U.S. Securities and Exchange Commission ("SEC") within four (4) business days of the 2024 Annual Meeting.

-Q: Who will bear the cost of soliciting votes for the 2023 Annual Meeting?
+Q: Who will bear the cost of soliciting votes for the 2024 Annual Meeting?

-A: Intermex will pay the entire cost of preparing, assembling, printing, mailing and distributing these proxy materials and soliciting votes.
+A: Intermex will pay the entire cost of preparing, assembling, printing, mailing and distributing these proxy materials and soliciting votes, including the cost of printing and mailing this proxy statement should you request a printed copy of the proxy materials.
 We may reimburse brokerage firms, custodians, nominees, fiduciaries and other persons representing beneficial owners for their reasonable expenses in forwarding solicitation material to those beneficial owners.
 Our directors, officers and employees may also solicit proxies in person or by other means.
 These directors, officers and employees will not be additionally compensated but may be reimbursed for reasonable out-of-pocket expenses incurred in doing so.